DataDog/hiring-engineers/answers.md

   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/vim_datadog.agent.png></img>
 </details>

-Because the file is a readme (that I didn't have the permissions to update and save the file, I ran `sudo vim datadog.yaml` and added some tags:
+<br>Because the file is a readme (that I didn't have the permissions to update and save the file, I ran `sudo vim datadog.yaml` and added some tags:

 ```
 - tag1:value1